 4. Providing a digital employee experience

 76% of retail workers think that adopting digital processes would boost their output.
 In order to provide the positive digital employee experience that employees now demand, HR professionals must be savvy with technology themselves.
-HR specialists must actively listen to their workforce and pose this question in order to comprehend what needs of employees are best.
+Although providing this experience is one of the crucial HR challenges in the retails sectors, HR specialists must actively listen to their workforce and pose this question in order to comprehend what needs of employees are best.
 This makes employees feel heard, valued, and connected to the organisation.

-Due to technological advancements, the retail industry is rapidly changing.
+Due to technological advancements and with the available retail data analytics we see the retail industry is rapidly changing..
 The pandemic has accelerated this change faster than many expected.
 Employers must carefully consider what new skills workers will need to perform various duties and tasks.
 For instance, using platforms for scheduling and time management, mobile messaging services, pay-per-view platforms, and learning and development platforms.

 Furthermore, providing extensive training and development reassures concerned employees that their future with the company is secure.
 Workers can access training throughout their shift that is tailored to their individual needs through a user-friendly and entertaining app.

 5. Making the workplace more diverse and inclusive